 Pirates in the park (KS2) – full day session

 Science, geography, history and art combine in this exciting day-long adventure!
-Come dressed as pirates to navigate your way across the park and find your escape ship at the Diana Memorial Playground.
+Come dressed as pirates to navigate your way across Hyde Park and find your escape ship at the Diana Memorial Playground in Kensington Gardens.
 We’ll upcycle various materials to create a floating raft, paint pirate flags and use weather measuring equipment as we immerse ourselves in the world of pirates.
 A cross-curricular day of excitement!

 Winter art (KS1 & 2)